kauefraga/ruke/README.md

 With your `Ruke.toml` ready, now you need to run a specific task.

 The syntax for running a task is `ruke [target]` where target is the task you wanna execute.
+Try this:

 ```bash
 ruke